llm-edge/hal-9100/README.md

 <summary><strong>Edge-first</strong></summary>
 <p>

-HAL-9100 does not require internet access by focusing on open source LLMs.
+HAL-9100 does not require internet access by focusing on **open source LLMs**.
 Which means you own your data and your models.
 It runs on a Raspberry PI (LLM included).

 </p>
 </details>